stackbit-projects/oculi-b0fc8/index.md

     subtitle: lorem-ipsum
     background: gray
     faq_items:
-      - question: Do you have case studies?
-        answer: >
-          Due to our contractually binding confidentiality agreement with all our clients we do not share case studies with new or potential clients.
-        type: faq_item
       - answer: >
           Many of our clients at OwnlyFans are just starting out and haven’t landed a single subscriber yet.
 In these cases we strongly suggest